Approach, Goals for Your Game

 Get more pars every week with Christina’s Tips

-Look for Christina’s Tips on the Golf Channel in May!
+Look for Christina’s Tips on the Golf Channel!

 As a teaching professional, I feel empowered to empower.